Bengaluru FC Reserves and Academy: Under–15

 Fateh Hyderabad, Boca Juniors FS, Kovalam FC, Mahogany FC.
 Bengaluru finished second behind Ozone to qualify for national finals.
 In final round Bengaluru U15 drawn into Group A along with United, Aizawl and Sporting Goa.
 Bengaluru U15 placed third in the group stage and failed to advance.

 In 2016–17 season Under–16 team, playing in Rest of India zone (Goa) also won the group stage, winning all three games against Dempo, Salgaocar and Sporting Goa, however they lost to eventual champions, Minerva Punjab in the semifinals.

 In 2017–18 season Under–15 team, won the Karnataka zone to qualify for national finals.
 In final round the team was clubbed with MSP FA, SAI Guwahati and FC Goa.
-Bengaluru topped the group and entered the semifinals, were they lost in penalty shoot-out to DSK Shivajians.
+Bengaluru topped the group and entered the semifinals, where they lost in penalty shoot-out to DSK Shivajians.

 Notable alumni

 In November 2016, Calvin Abhishek became the first academy graduate to be selected for the senior team.
 In August 2017 Bengaluru FC added two academy graduates, defender Prashanth Kalinga and forward Leon Augustine, to the squad for 2017 AFC Cup knockout rounds.